-On July 14, 2020, at 5:00 pm, Prescott Unified School District Governing Board will vote to approve the FY 2021 budget.
-The following link contains the hearing notice and the summary of the school district’s proposed expenditure budget.
+On July 13, 2021, at 5:00 pm, Prescott Unified School District Governing Board will vote to approve the FY 2022 budget.
+The following link contains the hearing notice and summary of the school district’s proposed expenditure budget.

-Certified teachers and teachers on assignment will receive 5% raise.
-The average salary of teachers employed in FY20 (prior year) was $43,342.
-The average salary of all teachers employed in FY21 (budget year) is $45,509; an increase of $2,167 when compared to FY20.
-For FY20 teacher average salary, end-of-the-year FTE and teacher contract base amount were used.
+Certified teachers and teachers on assignment will not receive a raise to their base pay.
+With that said, PUSD’s Governing Board voted unanimously on a budget package, which included removing all non-teacher compensation expenses out of the Classroom Site Fund.
+With teachers receiving 100% of Prop 301 monies, teachers will receive at least a 4% increase in compensation.
+The average base salary of teachers employed in FY21 (prior year) was $45,509.
+The average salary of all teachers employed in FY22 (budget year), is $45,509; no increase when compared to FY21.
+For FY21 teacher average salary, end-of-the-year FTE and teacher contract base amount were used.
 Additional revenue sources for teachers, e.g. clubs, coaching, department chair, Prop 301 monies, extra revenue sources for teachers, etc., are not included in the average salaries.
-As hiring is not complete for FY21, the average salary of all teachers is based upon a budgeted amount.
+As hiring is not complete for FY22, the average salary of all teachers is based upon a budgeted amount.